Bad Computer 2

 Now, anyone who works an office using a mobile phone will know what’s coming.
 My payslips are paperless, held in an office system.
 So I needed to download them, then email to a personal email account.
 The phone can then see the payslips, which can be downloaded then uploaded to the Vouch app (there is another option— go to the bank for paper copies of my account, then take photos).
 Those processes are ugly but make sense.

-My first choice option went haywire soon as the payslip email reached my phone.
+My first choice option went haywire soon as the email reached my phone.
 I was offered only two options for download—to my Google Drive, or to open in my PDF app Foxit.
 A Google cloud drive is a chaotically‐organised, unnecessary and potentially insecure dump, so not for me.
 Foxit has very limited downloading, offering only it’s own folder or a nameless ‘download’ path—who knows where that is?
 I tried ripping out the Foxit app and the downloads went to another ‘helpful’ path, now set by the Android system, with no notation.
 Worse, the Vouch app, in Firefox or Chrome, refused to open any kind of upload browser.

-So, a way ou?
+So?
 I sent myself the Vouch link then tried opening on my laptop.
 It worked and, behold! verified.
 Now downloading the payslips from email was trivial, to a ‘Downloads’ folder.
 Uploading to Vouch was easy too—on the laptop browsers, the Vouch website suddenly displayed a sophisticated file uploader with appendable entries and a submit button—with standard browsers to reach those downloaded files.

 The cost